 (c) The superintendent shall collect a filing fee with respect to applications submitted to the division of banking for consideration.
 All fees pursuant to this section shall be paid to the director for the use of the state.
 The fees to be charged for each type of application shall be established by the division of banking by regulation.

 (d) The superintendent is hereby authorized to promulgate rules and regulations for the implementation of this section, including, but not limited to, the establishment of specific time periods within which a decision for the various types of applications must be rendered by the division of banking.

-(e) Any party adversely affected by a decision of the director or the director's designee may make written demand upon the director or the director's designee within thirty (30) days notification of the decision from which the party is appealing.
-A hearing conducted pursuant to this section shall be conducted pursuant to the Administrative Procedures Act, chapter 42-35.
+(e) Any party adversely affected by a decision of the director, or the director's designee, may make written demand upon the director, or the director's designee, within thirty (30) days notification of the decision from which the party is appealing.
+A hearing conducted pursuant to this section shall be conducted pursuant to the Administrative Procedures Act, chapter 35 of title 42.

-(f) Anyone adversely affected by a decision of the director or the director's designee may appeal the decision by filing an appeal with the superior court pursuant to § 42-35-15 of the general laws.
+(f) Anyone adversely affected by a decision of the director, or the director's designee, may appeal the decision by filing an appeal with the superior court pursuant to § 42-35-15.

 (P.L.
 1995, ch.
 82, § 38; P.L.
 1999, ch.
 156, § 1; P.L.
 2013, ch.
 50, § 1; P.L.
 2013, ch.
 57, § 1.)